 Back at the sanctuary we had a pen filled with cozy straw and a meal ready for her.
 She came out quite readily and had a nose around but seemed to feel safe and at home quite quickly, settling into her bed and vocalizing with the other pigs in the barn.
 Then, just before leaving for our concert benefit in town, we got a call from someone asking about their pig.
 We confirmed that we had her and that she was safe and asked the “owner” to call back the next day.
-At the time of writing we still haven’t heard from the person claiming to be the owner (we’re happy to say!) and we are looking in to the legal status of unclaimed, ahem, “livestock” (hate that word!) to make sure all is well and that she is legally here for good.
+We never heard from the person claiming to be the owner (we’re happy to say!), and Olive became a part of the Woodstock family.

 We named her Olive after the town she was found in and she has already shown us she has quite a spirit.
 She is a mystery as we still don’t know where she came from or her history but we do know we love having her here and there are many signs that suggest she should be here –not least that she came on the same day that one of our much loved older pigs had passed away.